As Pope Benedict steps down, group asks U.N. to act on abuse

 Clohessy called on the next pontiff, expected to be in office by March 26, immediately to discipline bishops who have protected predatory priests in their dioceses.

-"This is the largest religious institution on the planet, with immense power centred right here.
+"This is the largest religious institution on the planet, with immense power centered right here.
 With a stroke of a pen the pope could make an enormous difference," Clohessy said.

 Sexual abuse cases began coming to light in the 1980s and became a major crisis in 2002, after reports in the U.S. media.
 When he was still Cardinal Joseph Ratzinger, Benedict was appointed by Pope John Paul to lead the Vatican office charged with investigating abuse.

-As pope, Benedict did more than any previous pontiff to address the issue, meeting victims several times and apologising for abuse.
+As pope, Benedict did more than any previous pontiff to address the issue, meeting victims several times and apologizing for abuse.
 However, Clohessy said this did not go far enough.

 "He had both the power and the knowledge to make an enormous difference, and we believe he refused."